Sterling Shepard Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 - Shepard has seen the ball thrown his way four times in the red zone this season, 19.0% of his team's 21 red zone pass attempts.

-- The Giants have called a pass in 60.4% of their plays from scrimmage this year while staying on the ground 39.6% of the time.
+- The Giants have thrown the ball in 60.4% of their plays from scrimmage this year while running the ball 39.6% of the time.
 This offensive attack ranks 23rd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Shepard's matchup with the Rams.